romochka/esm-styles/task03.md

 ### new parameters

 **`globalVariables`** - file name of the file that default-exports a js object of css variables.
-Uses basePath, sourcePath and sourceFilesSuffix as described in [prev task](./task02.md).
+Uses basePath, sourcePath and sourceFilesSuffix params.

 ```js
 globalVariables: 'global',